 COOLIDGE — The coronavirus pandemic has required most people to approach their day-to-day in new ways, from ordering take-out at restaurants to working from home.

-With communities across American being asked to practice social distancing to curb the spread of COVID-19, the measure has also left many students in limbo as Arizona schools have been asked by Gov. Doug Ducey to remain closed through April 10.
+With communities across American being asked to practice social distancing to curb the spread of COVID-19, the measure has also left many students in limbo as Arizona schools have been ordered by Gov. Doug Ducey closed through the remainder of the academic year.

-This was the case for staff from Imagine Elementary School Coolidge, who held a car parade to remind students that they are not alone during this time.
+This was the case for staff from Imagine Elementary School Coolidge, which held a car parade to remind students that they are not alone during this time.

-Dubbed the Imagine Teachers Rising Up Car Parade, the procession drove through a number of Coolidge subdivisions on Tuesday afternoon.
+Dubbed the Imagine Teachers Rising Up Car Parade, the procession drove through a number of Coolidge subdivisions on the afternoon of March 24.
 Staff members and onlookers were asked to adhere to a number of guidelines to keep the possibility of spreading COVID-19 minimal.

 Students were asked to remain on their front porches as the procession made its way down subdivision streets.
 Likewise, staff members were also asked to remain in their vehicles.